Past Watchful Dragons

 A welcome collection of reflections on C.S.
 Lewis by both seasoned and fresh voices on a wide range of topics topped off with two provocative explorations into Tolkien and Rowling. —Christopher Mitchell, Director, Marion E. Wade Center, Wheaton College

 This volume is a must-have for lovers of C.S.
 Lewis.
 It not only engages in excellent scholarly work, but it maintains the vital heart of Lewis’s writings.
-You don’t expect to have your heart moved while reading a collection of academic essays, but that’s what will happen if you read Past Watchful Dragons. —Travis Prinzi, The Hog’s Head
+You don’t expect to have your heart moved while reading a collection of academic essays, but that’s what will happen if you read Past Watchful Dragons. —Travis Prinzi, Editor of The Hog’s Head Conversations

 Contents and Abstracts

 By Darrell Gwaltney Introductory words about the Past Watchful Dragons conference.

 Introductory words about the contents of the book.